Factory Reset Protection

 - Make sure that you have enrolled the devices using afw#mobilock as described here.

-- MobiLock Pro Android client v3.6.0 has been updated on the device.
+- The latest Scalefusion Android client has been updated on the device.

 - Have a Google Plus/Gmail account that can be used for activation.